Hashania: History

 During the Expulsion of the Albanians of 1877-1878 in the Sanjak of Niš, many Albanians became muhaxhirs and settled the region.

 In 1948 the region had 4312 inhabitants.

+The highest Point in The Hashania Region is Maja e Zarbicës at 1250 Metres Above Sea Level.

 Demographics

 In 1992 the region had 3202 inhabitants.
-Most of the inhabitans in Hashania are Muslim Albanians.
+Most of the inhabitants in Hashania are Muslim Albanians.